serverless/serverless/README.md

 ## Potential Breaking Changes

 To learn more about potential breaking changes, see our [Upgrading to Serverless Framework V4 Documentation](https://www.serverless.com/framework/docs/guides/upgrading-v4).

+## License Changes in V.4

+Please be aware that the structure and licensing of the V.4 Beta repository differ from the V.4 Beta npm module.
+The npm module contains additional proprietary licensed software [as previously announced](https://www.serverless.com/blog/serverless-framework-v4-a-new-model), as V.4 transitions to a common SaaS product.
+While the original Serverless Framework source code and more will continue to remain MIT license software, the repository will soon be restructured to clearly distinguish between proprietary and open-source components.

 <br/>